willkerry/sudbury-rowing-club/data/_news/captains-update-8.md

 ## Clubmark

-The club is hoping to renew it's Clubmark status this October.
+The club is hoping to renew its Clubmark status this October.
 As such you may see small changes to or introduction of new processes/policies to support our application.
 Please support the club by adopting and following these when they are communicated out to you.

 ## Boat and blade care